State Office Staff

 She has played a leadership role in collaborating with multi-disciplinary health care leaders in the public and private sectors to improve perinatal HIV services and prevent perinatal HIV transmission.
 Meshell has also played a lead role in developing policy to assure that all pregnant women are tested for HIV.
 In 2007, Meshell was awarded the State Office Nursing Excellence Award.

-Meshell has over twenty-three years of nursing experience and has held positions as staff nurse, charge nurse, and Practitioner-Teacher.
+Meshell has over thirty-one years of nursing experience and has held positions as staff nurse, charge nurse, and Practitioner-Teacher.
 She has also held a faculty appointment with Rush University, College of Nursing, where she taught Maternal and Child Health courses at the undergraduate and graduate levels.
 She coordinated and implemented the first High Risk Perinatal Nurse Practitioner Program at Rush University, College of Nursing.

 The Georgia Department of Public Office of Nursing